mariolukas/FabScanPi-Server/docs/software.md

 Before you can start with your first scans you must perform an calibration.
 That is necessary because every Scanner housing is a bit different.
 By calibrating your scanner the software will get the exact parameters of your FabScanPi.
 Only after finishing the calibration successfully you will have good scan results .

-The calibration will be done by scanning an calibration sheet with a specific pattern which must be placed on the turntable:
+The calibration will be done by scanning an calibration sheet with a specific pattern which must be placed on the turntable.
+The pattern must face the camera:

+***PICTURE OF CALIBRATION SHEET IN START POSITION

 Option 1: You can decide between the standard calibration sheet which must be glued onto a paperboard sheet.
 The standard sheet can be put up without an additional holder.
 You maybe have to fix the calibration sheet on the turntable by using some adhesive tape.